 You save time.

 You already know that schedule optimization software saves your technicians’ time by creating more efficient routes.
 Well, it also saves you time since you won’t have to do scheduling or route optimization manually or using ineffective, cumbersome software solutions.
-In fact, businesses that use the Intelligent Scheduling feature in Commusoft save 10 hours managing schedules each month—per engineer!
+In fact, businesses that use the Intelligent scheduling feature in Commusoft save 10 hours managing schedules each month—per technician!

 You stress less.

 No more freaking out when a customer cancels a service call or a technician goes home sick.
-Schedule optimization software can not only create efficient work schedules and routes, but it can also adapt when changes happen.
+Schedule optimization software can do more than create efficient work schedules and routes, but it can also adapt when changes happen.
 The software will reshuffle the schedule and then notify all the technicians of the changes.

 Routing is determining the path your technicians take to work order: The distance, number of stops and turns, and so on.
 It sounds easy, but the more jobs and service trucks you have, the more complicated it becomes.
 (In fact, calculating the shortest distance between multiple points, known as the Traveling Salesman Problem, has been studied intensely since the 1930s—that’s how difficult it is.)